 How to Reduce Anxiety and Hypertension

 After that, you need to engage in those activities and try to realize that your hypertension isn't going to cause any symptoms.
 As long as you follow the doctor's advice and keep your heart healthy, your look term outlook is still very good.
 If your doctor tells you that you do not have hypertension, you need to also realize that hypertension doesn't happen overnight.
-Even if you gorged on pure cholesterol you would not suddenly develop hypertension.
 It's a slow process that occurs gradually and can be monitored with yearly doctor visits.